Thibault-Mattera/Recommendation_System_Restaurants/README.md

 ### Transforming

-This step consist in transforming the raw csv file from scrapin into a clean and usable dataframe.
+This step consist in transforming the raw csv file from scraping into a clean and usable dataframe.

 ### Loading